ironkayman/RebisTheory/rebis_theory.md

 Lastly, the most likely scenario - Morai are simply Isorian colony, which had not, same as Isorians, encountered any non-material realm entities even with entirety of their technology.
 As Isorians are a spacefaring civilization, as most directly proven by existence of Skylark, Morai are one of Isorian colonies.
 As it was stated by celestial sets, that explicitly Isorians were spacefaring, it makes it seem as Isora was the homeworld for this civilization.

+Due to those factors, we suggest, that if we ever to place morai into this entity classification table, they would possess similar properties to gremlins - bearing their insignia, as gremlins have their's, and being separate in their damage types and resistances, compared to other enemy types.

 #### Isora and Cradle

 As Isorians are a spacefaring civilization, we will discuss further several similarities between Cradle and Isorians in attempt to identify the nature of this relation.